RPHllc/webhook/README.md

 - Running the server
   - Option 1 if you do not want the server to restart after a reboot or crash
     - `node server.js`
-  - Option 2 to run with automatci restart
+  - [DO NOT USE THIS OPTION YET, PACKAGE HAS AN ISSUE] Option 2 to run with automatic restart
     - Start your server with pm2
+      - `npm i pm2 -g` <-- we need to find out what the problem is...
       - `pm2 start server.js`
       - `pm2 save`
       - `pm2 startup`